n1o/study_notes/study_notes/notes/mean_field_method.md

 * $E_{-q_j} [f(x)]$ is a notation that we take expectation over $f(x)$, with respect all the variables except $x_j$
 * Here at each update step we replace the neighboring values by their mean value, hence the name mean field.
 * $\text{const}$ is a normalization constant for the new distribution.
+* At each step we evaluate the Expectation with respect to the approximate posterior.

 For example if we have 3 variables:
 $$